Skip to content

 Will more tools be added?

 Yes.
 We plan to add more website tools over time - integration search, pricing comparison, and content queries.
-The WebMCP widget will automatically discover new tools as we add them, with no setup changes needed on your end.
+Any AI agent will automatically discover new tools as we add them, with no setup changes needed on your end.

 How does WebMCP help AI agents recommend Flyweel?